SOFTWARE & HARDWARE FOR THE SOCIAL MEDIA PHOTOGRAPHER

 The Samsung Galaxy Note 4 was water resistant to I used it in the rain or when the conditions are otherwise hazardous for my iPhones.
 Once the iPhone 7, with its water resistance was released, I was able to switch to it and take the Samsung Galaxy Note 4 out of my camera bag for good.

 For video podcasting, I started using the iPhone 6S with a ProPrompter/1st Generation iPad set up.
 This meant less cameras, chargers and batteries to be packed and carried.
 The theme of 2016 was “doing more with less is good!”
+It was during this time period that I started shopping for a smaller replacement for my Scion xB.
+We'll talk about my decision to go with the Smart Fortwo as my daily vehicle in a later post.

 In 2016, I shot much of my still photography with the Fujifilm X-T1.
 I primarily used two lenses on the X-T1: the Fujifilm 14mm prime & 50-140mm zoom but I also used the full LensBaby optics system.
 The Lensbaby lenses are very specialized so the Fuji glass was used for 90% of all my X-T1 still photography.